gohugoio/hugo/content/en/functions/GetPage.md

 {{ with .Site.GetPage "/blog" }}{{ .Title }}{{ end }}
 ```

-This method wil return `nil` when no page could be found, so the above will not print anything if the blog section is not found.
+This method will return `nil` when no page could be found, so the above will not print anything if the blog section is not found.

 To find a regular page in the blog section::